cbarkinozer/Spring/Documentation/8_SDLC.md

 Time + resource -> work -> result
 There is no sdlc plan.
 Good for academic, student projects for 1-2 developer projects.
 Too risky, cost can be too high, project end is unknown.

+**RAD(Rapid Application Developement)**
+Based on prototyping and iterative development with no specific planning involved.
+Should be used only when a system can be modularized to be delivered in an incremental manner.
+Inapplicable to cheaper projects as cost of Modelling and automated code generation is very high.
+Requires domain experts.

 **Agile**
 Agile focus on process adaptability and customer satisfaction by rapid delivery of working software product.